JuanjoSalvador/awesome-wow/README.md

 ## Editors and IDEs

 * [Atom](https://atom.io/) - *A hackable text editor for the 21st Century.
-Available for Windows, Mac and Linux*
+Available for Windows, Mac and Linux.*
 * [VSCode](https://code.visualstudio.com/) - *Extensible and customizable editor with a lot of powerful features.
-Available on Windows, Mac and Linux*
+Available on Windows, Mac and Linux.*
 * [Notepad++](https://notepad-plus-plus.org/) - *Pretty complete text editor with support for multiple languages.
-Windows only*
+Windows only.*
 * [ZeroBrane Studio](https://studio.zerobrane.com/) - *Lightweight Lua IDE with code completion, syntax highlighting, live coding, code analyzer, and debugging support for Lua 5.1, Lua 5.2, Lua 5.3, LuaJIT, and other Lua engines.
-Available on Windows, Mac and Linux*
+Available on Windows, Mac and Linux.*

   ### Extensions